 Pulled Pork With Caramelised Apples And Sage

-- 2 tsp sea salt
+- 2 teaspoons sea salt

-- 1 tsp ground black pepper
+- 1 teaspoon freshly milled black pepper

-- 1 tbsp dried sage
+- 1 tablespoon dried sage

-- 2 tbsp light brown sugar
+- 2 tablespoons light brown sugar

-- 3 red onions, halved
+- 3 red onions, peeled and cut in half

-- 6 eating apples, such as Braeburn
+- 6 eating apples, e.g. Braeburn

-- 25 g (1 oz) soft brown sugar
+- 25g soft brown sugar

-While the pork is taking it easy prepare the caramelised apples.
-Core and cut the apples in half, melt the butter in a large frying pan and stir in the sugar.
-Add the apples, cut side down and cook over a medium heat, gently shaking the pan occasionally for about 8 minutes or until the apples and lightly caramelised.
+To prepare the caramelised apples, core and cut the apples in half, melt the butter in a large frying pan and stir in the sugar.
+Add the apples, cut side down and cook over a medium heat, shaking the pan occasionally for about 8 minutes or until the apples and lightly caramelised.

 Squeeze over the lemon juice and carefully turn the apples over.
 Cover the pan with foil and cook for about 4-5 minutes or until the apples are soft.
 Turn the apples again to coat in the mixture.